 Point #3 focuses on after you have completed the charity ride.
 What are you going to do with this fancy new bike you bought?
 Well, hopefully you'll keep riding it!
 Touring bikes are fantastic commuting bikes, great for hauling groceries, and of course, super fun to ride on the weekend.

 So, there you have it.
-If you are planning on purchasing a new ride for this summer charity ride season do yourself a favour and test ride a touring bike - you might be surprised how fun they are to ride.
+If you are planning on purchasing a new ride for this summer charity ride season do yourself a favour and consider purchasing a touring bike - you might be surprised how fun they are to ride.

-We have the largest selection of touring bikes and touring products in Alberta, including brands like Salsa, Brodie, Nitto, Ortlieb, Arkel, Porcelain Rocket, and many more.
+We have the largest selection of touring bikes and touring products in Alberta, including brands like Breezer bikes, Surly bikes, Jones bars, Tubus racks, Nitto, Ortlieb, and many others.
 We can outfit you with a bike and gear for that one-day charity ride, commuting to work, or a trip around the world.